WayScience/virtual_stain_flow/src/virtual_stain_flow/models/README.md

 Diagram is generated manually.

 ### Blocks
-Blocks are the smallest modular units in the model, responsible for directly processing feature map tensors.
+Blocks are the smallest units in the framework, responsible for directly processing feature map tensors.
 They can be categorized into:

 1. **Computational Blocks**: Preserve spatial dimensions while potentially altering the number of channels.
 Inherits directly from `AbstractBlock`.